Levenmouth

 Levenmouth is a conurbation comprising a network of settlements on the north side of the Firth of Forth, in Fife on the east coast of Scotland.
 It consists of three principal coastal towns; Leven, Buckhaven, and Methil, and a number of villages and hamlets inland.
 The industrial towns of Buckhaven and Methil lie on the west bank of the River Leven, and the resort town of Leven is on the east bank.
 The "Bawbee Bridge" links the two sides of the river.
 Historically, Buckhaven and Methil were joined together as one burgh, while Leven was separate.
 The area had an estimated population of 37,238 in 2006.

-Levenmouth's economy has traditionally been focussed on heavy and traditional industries and has struggled economically since the closure of its coal mines.
+Levenmouth's economy has traditionally been focused on heavy and traditional industries and has struggled economically since the closure of its coal mines.
 The main employers are Fife Scottish Omnibuses Ltd. Bi-Fab, Diageo, Donaldson Timber, Pfaudler Balfour and Silberline.

 History

 Toponymy

 The area is named after the mouth of the River Leven.
 The word 'Leven' comes from the Pictish word for 'flood' and was originally given to Loch Leven, the 'flood lake' at the head of the river.